Importance of React Keys

 I've stripped away the styling from the code above to focus on the topic at hand.

-We have a chat lobby where we can select the user to whom we want to send a message.
-Everything seem to work fine, but we have a small issue, reproduced like this:
+We have a chat lobby where we can select the user to whom we want to send a message.\

 1. Type a message to Timothee